Five Steps to Accomplishing Goals on the Farm

 3. Develop To-Do Lists

-After you have broken down your goals into bite-size steps, now add a few steps to your daily to-do list.
+After you have broken down your goals into bite-sized steps, now add a few steps to your daily to-do list.
 A to-do list is very helpful to remember everything that needs to be accomplished.
 It is easy to become distracted by the tasks you see as you go about your day.
 The to-do list helps you stay focused on the task at hand.

 It is also a good idea to keep a shopping list with your to-do list.
 As you go about your daily tasks, you will need supplies.
 Developing a shopping list will require fewer trips to town due to forgetting supplies.